CEO, Pinnacle Ventures Ltd - Hamilton, New Zealand

 - Master of Business Administration

-Christine came to New Zealand to go travelling with her backpack when she was 24.
-She loved it so much that she decided to stay, working as an occupational therapist at Waikato District Health Board.
+Christine came to New Zealand when she was 24 to go backpacking.
+She loved it so much that she decided to stay here, working as a registered occupational therapist at Waikato District Health Board for five years.

-She was promoted to operations manager in 2012, with responsibility for delivering adult mental health services across the Waikato region.
+She was promoted to team leader of mental health community services, then became operations manager in 2012, with responsibility for delivering mental health services across the Waikato region.

 A few years later, Christine was looking to progress her career in a new direction.
-She could see that the Waikato MBA would provide her with a more generic management skillset, allowing her to diversify out of the health sector.
+She could see that the Waikato MBA would provide her with a more generic management skillset, allow her to diversify outside the health sector.

-She admits to loving the programme from day one.
+She loved the MBA programme from day one.
 “I loved learning about different industries and understanding what was transferable between different organisations and roles, and it gave me a clearer sense of my own strengths as a manager compared to other people in different ﬁelds.”

 "I loved learning about marketing and strategy, and being pushed outside my comfort zone with accounting papers.
 Going to China on the MBA study tour and learning about business from a whole new perspective was an incredible experience too."

-Christine acknowledges the MBA was a big commitment.
+Christine acknowledges the MBA was a big time commitment.
 “There were lots of sacriﬁces as the study is intensive.
-I chose the weekend programme, so every other weekend I was in class, and the weeks in-between involved writing assignments.”
+Every other weekend I was in class, and the weeks in-between involved writing assignments.”

 “At the time I was mum to a two-year-old and a ﬁve-year-old, so balancing work, study and family was a little tricky at times!
 I feel very happy and fulfilled knowing my family have seen me succeed and achieve my career goals."